AndresFernandezSanMiguel/AndresFernandezSanMiguel.github.io/_pages/MEM.md

 {% include video.html id="w4Grmfd7c9c" provider="youtube" %}

-If you're a fan of Beamer presentations:
+If you are a fan of Beamer presentations:

 **Tutorial 2 $$\Rightarrow$$ Installation of SAOAS**